ibm-developer-skills-network/goadt-Get-things-done-and-solve-real-problems-with-GenAI/instructions.md

 ::openFile{path="sturdy-disco/src/public/js/main.js"}

 Update the part of the code that handles the response from the backend when calling the `sendOrderToBackend` function.

-On **line 206** update the following:
+On **LINE 206** update the following:

 ```javascript
 // const message = `Your ${window.currentOrder.coffeeName} is ready.`